Christoph/MultilingualTextAnalysis/README.md

 - Lines 309 - 316 train the classification models on all sampled datasets using multithreading.
 (Again be careful this step can take very long)

-### Validation
+### Classifier evaluation with separate manually labeled test data
-The validation.py file was used to validate the best classification algorithm using separate validation data.
+The manual_test.py file was used to evaluate the best classifiers using separate manually annotated test data.

 Structure:
 - Everything before line 233 loads libraries and functions.